 Existential joy is dropping big things on thugs

 So the post-Triple A era of the show kicks off with a bang, though there’s definitely a shadow cast here by her absence.
-And with no excuses made about that absence, either!
+And with no explanations offered for that absence, either!
 Did she quit the team?
 Was she on assignment?
 Did a mobster bury her in some concrete?
 All we know is that her roles seemed to slide further and further down until she wasn’t doing anything but escorting the other female characters around, and then she was gone completely.
 Controversial, perhaps, but a little closure would be nice.